First Geneva Convention: History

-The International Committee of the Red Cross (ICRC), while recognising that it is "primarily the duty and responsibility of a nation to safeguard the health and physical well-being of its own people", knew there would always, especially in times of war, be a "need for voluntary agencies to supplement…the official agencies charged with these responsibilities in every country."
-To ensure that its mission was widely accepted, it required a body of rules to govern its own activities and those of the involved belligerent parties.
+The International Committee of the Red Cross (ICRC), while recognising that it is "primarily the duty and responsibility of a nation to safeguard the health and physical well-being of its people", knew there would always, especially in times of war, be a "need for voluntary agencies to supplement…the official agencies charged with these responsibilities in every country."
+To ensure that its mission was widely accepted, it required a body of rules to govern its activities and those of the involved belligerent parties.

-Only one year later, the Swiss government invited the governments of all European countries, as well as the United States, Brazil, and Mexico, to attend an official diplomatic conference.
+Only one year later, the Swiss government invited the governments of all European countries and the United States, Brazil, and Mexico to attend an official diplomatic conference.
 Sixteen countries sent a total of twenty-six delegates to Geneva.
 The meeting was presided over by General Guillaume Henri Dufour.
-The conference took place in the Alabama room at Geneva's Hotel de Ville (city hall) on 22 August 1864.
+The conference occurred in the Alabama room at Geneva's Hotel de Ville (city hall) on 22 August 1864.
 The conference adopted the first Geneva Convention "for the Amelioration of the Condition of the Wounded in Armies in the Field".
 Representatives of 12 states signed the convention:

 The United Kingdom of Norway and Sweden signed in December.
 The United Kingdom signed a year later in 1865.
 The Grand Duchy of Hesse, the Kingdom of Bavaria and Austria signed in 1866 following the conclusion of the Austro-Prussian War.
 The United States of America signed in 1882.

 The original document is preserved in the Swiss Federal Archives in Bern.
 In the past it has been loaned to the International Red Cross and Red Crescent Museum in Geneva.